furensic/dotfiles/README.md

 as this will be run every time regardless if its already present (done)
 - The issue is that become:yes in main now applies to the cloning and configuration of zshrc config file.
 It installs and configures it for the root user, not sure how i can fix this

+- Use different tags for different environments e.g. install nmap for standard clients but not servers, or install GUI tools for desktop clients but not CLI Servers.